-The University of Alberta sustains and develops expertise and impact in the natural and physical sciences, engineering, human behavioral sciences and neurosciences, mathematics and statistical sciences, computing sciences, nanoscience, and nanotechnology.
+The U of A sustains and develops expertise and impact in the natural and physical sciences, engineering, human behavioural sciences and neurosciences, mathematics and statistical sciences, computing sciences, nanoscience, and nanotechnology.
 The U of A aims to lead and to participate in national and global efforts aimed at advancing fundamental discoveries, particularly in domains such as space sciences and physics, which require the intellectual resources of multiple nations and institutions.

-The University of Alberta has increased research capacity in ecology; plant sciences, food sciences, epigenetics, and bioproduct development; theoretical and applied mathematics; astronomy; nanotechnology and nanoscience; and biomedical engineering.
-Areas for future growth include these areas, as well as land use planning; chemistry; drug production and drug toxicology; rehabilitation sciences; and neurosciences.
+The U of A has increased research capacity in ecology; plant sciences, food sciences, epigenetics, and bioproduct development; theoretical and applied mathematics; astronomy; nanotechnology and nanoscience; and biomedical engineering.
+Areas for future growth include these areas, as well as land use planning, chemistry, drug production and drug toxicology, rehabilitation sciences, and neurosciences.

 Impact on Alberta.
 The U of A's ability to lead and participate in multinational "big science" efforts in areas such as space sciences, climate change, and physics contributes to Alberta's intellectual reputation and global impact, and creates scientific and engineering training opportunities for Alberta students at the most elite science installations across Canada and the world (e.g., CERN).
-The U of A's capacity also is well established in provincial priority areas of nano, ICT, and "-omics", which serve as platform sciences for innovations in education, health, the bioeconomy, and sustainable energy and environment.
+The U of A's capacity is also well established in provincial priority areas of nano, ICT, and "-omics," which serve as platform sciences for innovations in education, health, the bioeconomy, and sustainable energy and environment.

-Research capacity in data analytics, identified is a strategic priority for Alberta Innovates-Technology Futures, continues to advance with the additional opportunities provided by the IBM-Alberta Centre for Advanced Studies.
-Areas of focus in data analytics that support Alberta priorities include earth observation sciences resource geosciences; remote sensing; and drug design.
-Theoretical and applied mathematics and statistics serve as additional 'platform' disciplines that enable advances in these areas as well as in economic and social modeling, business and finance, and industrial analytics.
-The university's capacity next-generation modeling methods, sciences, and technologies for environmental and natural resource applications (e.g., exploration, prediction, and monitoring) continues to support collaborative research projects with several Alberta ministries and with international partners in Germany and Brazil.
-Work in human cognition and behaviour contributes to evidence-based policies and practices for optimizing child and family development, the development of innovative educational technologies, and the diagnosis and treatment of neurological disabilities, diseases, and disorders, especially related to aging.
+Research capacity in data analytics, identified as a strategic priority for Alberta Innovates - Technology Futures, continues to advance with the additional opportunities provided by the IBM-Alberta Centre for Advanced Studies.
+Areas of focus in data analytics that support Alberta priorities include earth observation sciences resource geosciences, remote sensing, and drug design.
+Theoretical and applied mathematics and statistics serve as additional "platform" disciplines that enable advances in these areas as well as in economic and social modelling, business and finance, and industrial analytics.
+The university's capacity in next-generation modelling methods, sciences, and technologies for environmental and natural resource applications (e.g., exploration, prediction, and monitoring) continues to support collaborative research projects with several Alberta ministries and with international partners in Germany and Brazil.
+Work in human cognition and behaviour contributes to evidence-based policies and practices for optimizing child and family development, developing innovative educational technologies, and diagnosing and treating neurological disabilities, diseases, and disorders, especially related to aging.
 These broad topics and related ones are signalled as priority concerns by different ministries in their respective strategic plans.